mia-platform/documentation/docs/fast_data/inputs_and_outputs.md

                     - u
                     - d
                 before:
-                  oneOf:
-                    - type: object
+                  type: object
-                      description: Whole record **before** the changes were applied (including the primary and foreign keys) in case of *update/delete* operation
+                  description: Whole record **before** the changes were applied (including the primary and foreign keys).
+This field is not defined with insert operation
                   additionalProperties: true
-                    - type: "null"
-                      description: null in case of insert operation
                 after:
-                  oneOf:
-                    - type: object
+                  type: object
-                      description: Whole record **after** the changes were applied (including the primary and foreign keys) in case of *insert/update* operation
+                  description: Whole record **after** the changes were applied (including the primary and foreign keys).
+This field is not defined with delete operation
                   additionalProperties: true
-                    - type: "null"
-                      description: null in case of delete operation
                 source:
                   type: object
                   description: Metadata about the origin of the message (db, table, query...)
                   additionalProperties: true
+              additionalProperties: false
             timestamp:
               type: string
             offset:
               type: integer
-          required:
-            - key
-            - value
-            - timestamp
-            - offset
+          additionalProperties: false
 ```

 Insert operation: